LLM Structured Outputs: Anti-Patterns

-When designing GenAI solutions that leverage structured outputs (like those now supported by OpenAI), it's crucial to avoid certain anti-patterns that could hinder flexibility, scalability, and maintainability.
-Here are some to consider:
+When designing GenAI solutions that leverage structured outputs (like those supported by OpenAI or the schema tools inside Model Context Protocol foundations), it is crucial to avoid anti-patterns that hinder flexibility, scalability, and maintainability.
+The guidance below preserves the original wording while placing it inside the latest site template.

 1. Over-reliance on Structured Outputs